GregFee/machinelearning_assessment/README.md

 # machinelearning_assessment
 Assessment for Machine Learning Module using Boston Housing Dataset.
-The goal was to describe, infer and predict using the dataset
+The goal was to describe, infer and predict using the dataset.

 ## Installation and Running